In the last couple of years, we’ve witnessed a drastic increase in firms looking to switch from paper to digital Permit to Work (PTW) systems.

 The truth is, with electronic signature capture, you just don’t have to.

 Electronic signature capture is simply the ability to physically sign an electronic form.

 In addition, digital signatures are far more secure than paper ones, thanks to the ability to track who, when and where signed the document.

 They are also a lot more efficient, cutting the process of printing, signing and scanning.

 Taking this into account, digitizing PTW to work on portable devices such as iPads is of great benefit.

 Finding a solution that accommodates this functionality will make the switch much more comfortable (even if printing features are still present thanks to Export!)

 Every organization is different, and this article is not exhaustive of all aspects to consider when going digital with Permit to Work.

 However, by minimizing risk and increasing control over the project, you ensure that it quickly pays off once fully deployed.

-Although daunting, the switch from paper to digital has more benefits that disadvantages.
+Although daunting, the switch from paper to digital has many benefits.